thomas-melville/myNotes/General/Career_Development/microservices/spring-boot.md

 ### In allure-service
 Class annotated with @Configuration which extends ResourceConfig & @Paths annotation in generated interface

 Why?
 Is it because we are using raml?
+No, it's because we are using jax-rs

 ## Externalize Configuration